How to Apply for NZ Citizenship Before the 2027 Test

 The calculation is straightforward:

-• Apply after late 2027: 20-question test (75% pass mark).
+- Apply after late 2027: 20-question test (75% pass mark) is expected.
 Possible higher fees.
 Longer processing times due to the RV2021 surge.
-Study time for the Bill of Rights, MMP, and Treaty of Waitangi content.
+Study time for the Bill of Rights Act, human rights, voting rights, democratic principles, the structure of government, and civic responsibilities.

 Every month you delay moves you closer to the harder version of the application.
 The preparation steps above take 8 to 12 weeks.
 The Customs travel movement request alone takes 20 working days.
 If you are eligible now, the time to start is now.

-The New Zealand Citizenship Guide includes the full pre-test lodgement strategy: Customs record request templates, the Safety Margin presence calculator, a complete RealMe application walkthrough, referee scripts, and the timeline planning framework that ensures your application is lodged before the rules change.
-It is built for applicants who want to submit once, under the current system, and get approved without studying for a test they never needed to take.
+The New Zealand Citizenship Guide includes a pre-test preparation strategy: Customs record request templates, the Safety Margin presence calculator, a complete RealMe application walkthrough, referee scripts, and a timeline planning framework for preparing before the rules change.
+It is built for applicants who want to submit once and understand the transition rules before relying on the current system.

 Frequently Asked Questions